jnlongnecker/theQudzoo/src/content/adviceArticles/skills.md

 </div>

-It is solely because of this skill that Short Blades are just the best weapon to use in your offhand.
-It will double your chance to hit with your offhand, and that chance does not cap at 100%; meaning you can very realistically boost your offhand strike chance with a Short Blade to 150% with maxed Dual Wield skills and Jab.
-If you never use Short Blades in your offhand, then of course you don’t need this skill but if you’re using Short Blades at all, you should have one in your offhand.
+Jab got a sneaky nerf that seems to have largely flown under the radar, but it went from doubling your offhand Short Blade strike chance to making it so that when you strike with your offhand Short Blade, you strike with it twice.
+While this may seem like the same thing on first glance, it's not.
+Instead of ensuring you reliably attack with all your offhand Short Blades (by raising your hit chance above 100%), you are now vulnerable to probability bringing you into a damage lull when you _really need that damage_.
+Of course, it just as likely has the chance to give you more damage than possible with the old version of Jab and over a long enough period of time, it will _almost_ be just as good.

+The other part of the nerf is that bringing your hit chance above 100% will occasionally allow a second attack in addition the guaranteed attack.
+Since you cannot get an offhand strike chance above 100% now, you cannot benefit from this property of offhand strikes anymore and thus the damage is marginally worse in the aggregate.

+Jab is still extremely good, but even though it's not the silver bullet it used to be it definitely still makes Short Blades the best choice when it comes to offhand attacks.
+If you're not investing in Multiweapon Fighting then of course it won't be any good for you, but if you are then this skill is a must-have.

-Something to note is that Jab does _not_ affect robotic arms from helping hands, so if you are using helping hands making the swap to Short Blades is actually not worth it for Dual Wielding purposes.
+Something to note is that Jab does _not_ affect robotic arms from helping hands, so if you are using helping hands making the swap to Short Blades is actually not worth it for Multiweapon Fighting purposes.

 ### Bloodletter